chochkov/poker-player-R/README.md

 For more information visit: http://leanpoker.org

-R package dependencies: Rook, rjson, yaml
+R package dependencies: Rook, rjson, yaml.
+To install any of this from the interactive R console do `install.packages(c('Rook', 'rjson', 'yaml'))`.